OpenModelica/OpenModelicaLibraryTesting/conf-howto.md

 the [master result directory](https://libraries.openmodelica.org/branches/master/) for an example of the corresponding output.
 Please note that some files and/or directory there may be leftovers of old test runs, only consider recent ones if you want to understand what the outcome of a certain test configuration is.

+Note that in order to test a library it is also necessary to have it installed by the CI.
+In order to do that, it needs to be added to the [installLibraries.mos](https://github.com/OpenModelica/OpenModelicaLibraryTesting/blob/master/.CI/installLibraries.mos) file.